 But it will never be.
 Such a life would be perfect and we were never created to be perfect.
 Neither as individuals nor as a species.
 Neither in the heavens nor on Earth.
 If I am to believe these assertions, which I do, Heaven is a contradiction that I cannot reconcile.
 It is, by traditional definition, a place that cannot be improved upon.
 A place of perfection.
 Yet a place that contains imperfect souls?
 Imperfect souls can continue to grow their love deeper.
 They can continue to improve.
 But would that not mean Heaven can be improved upon as well?
 How do you improve upon perfection?

-No, Heaven was never meant to be attained.
-It is the journey, the struggle, and the progress in our ascension to Heaven by our attempts to bring it down to Earth that, I believe, The Greatest Love is most interested in.
+No, Heaven was never meant to exist either on Earth or in the heavens.
+Instead it is the journey, the struggle, and the progress in our ascension towards its ideal that I believe The Greatest Love is most interested in.
 The fact there is no Heaven in the heavens should embolden us to try to bring our civilization closer to one here on Earth.

 Those who progress their love furthest in a given lifetime are not necessarily reborn to a life of power and privilege just as those who withdraw into a lifetime of hatred may not be reborn to a life of weakness and hardship.
 Love is not nearly as simple as this.
 Sometimes the most frail and afflicted among us will have attained, over a single lifetime, a deep and powerful love for their family, community and World that surrounds them.
 The flourishing of a love such as this, following from such desperate beginnings, can elevate one’s love furthest.
 Whereas others who were born with great wealth and entitlements may be unable to grow their love at all.
 In fact they can regress to live an existence devoid of any meaningful love, without ever understanding life’s true meaning.